KDE/koko/README.md

 ## Packaging

 To build Koko, it is required to import a few files from outside this repository.
-These files are licensed under the CC-BY-4.0, were created and maintained by the GeoNames project.
+These files are licensed under the CC-BY-4.0 and are maintained by the GeoNames project.

 * http://download.geonames.org/export/dump/cities1000.zip
 * http://download.geonames.org/export/dump/admin1CodesASCII.txt